idun-project/idun-cartridge/doc/toolbox.md

     + h = horizontal (0=vertical)
     + r = retained (0=not retained)
     + o = overlayed (0=not overlayed)
-- width-or-height = number of characters wide or high, depeending on if it is to be layed out vertically or horizontally.
+- width-or-height = number of characters wide or high, depending on if it is to be layed out vertically or horizontally.

 `toolUserNode/End` start/end a text area definition